 It’s also a great idea to get in the habit of planning your main meals for the week and making a list before you go to the farmer's market or grocery store.
 Having a general plan of what you need to purchase and what you already have at home is a surefire way to ensure that no food goes to waste in the refrigerator.

-Tip #5: Make Your Favorite Nut Milk at Home
+Tip #5: Make Your Favorite Plant-Based Milk at Home

-This is a super simple tip, but for all the plant-based folks out there, making your own homemade nut milk is so much better for you.
-It helps you avoid those unwanted gums and fillers, while also reducing the need to purchase your nut milk in yet another plastic container.
+This is a super simple tip, but for all the plant-based folks out there, making your own homemade hemp milk is so much better for you.
+It helps you avoid those unwanted gums and fillers, while also reducing the need to purchase your plant-based milk in yet another plastic container.
 It’s a win for your health and the environment!